isir/greta/install.rst

 Welcome to the public repository of the Greta project.
 Greta is a virtual character engine that allows generating socio-emotional behaviors in order to build natural interactional scenario with human users.

-Greta is a Java modular software designed to run on Java 8 only and mainly on Windows, it is not ready for Java 9 yet.

 Most parts of Greta are licensed under the GNU LGPL v3 (the master branch of the GitHub repository).

 Some parts of Greta are licensed under the GNU GPL v3 (the gpl branch of the GitHub repository); so if you use this branch, be aware that Greta will become GNU GPL v3 at the same time.